mattrondel/mtg/Squirrels.md

 Flying towards user 7x (Double masters, Dominaria remastered, modern horizons, modern horizons 2, unsantioned, consiracy, commander legends battle)

-unstable (wheel and water bottle) - got it!
+- [X] unstable (wheel and water bottle) - got it!

-Expensive odyssey one
+- [ ] Expensive odyssey one

-Korean one that looks like a hamster "JingHe Age Token Cards" They are not printed on official Magic card stock
+- [ ] Korean one that looks like a hamster "JingHe Age Token Cards" They are not printed on official Magic card stock

 Unglued  need a dedicated one cant take from ungluded set

-Secret lair one  - got it!
+- [X] Secret lair one

 unfinity 2x https://www.tcgplayer.com/product/288183/magic-unfinity-squirrel-token